 The Eau Claire Community Association offers the residents a way to connect with each other, strengthening the bonds of this community through events, programs, and courses.
 They use the membership fees to hold Stampede breakfasts, community street events, and coordinate with the downtown and Chinatown communities.

 Beyond that, there is easy access to the rest of Calgary.
 The C-Train takes residents anywhere they need to go with ease.
-The 118 kms of track extend to every corner of the city, and keep the core connected with the rest of Calgary.
+The 118 km of track extends to every corner of the city and keeps the core connected with the rest of Calgary.
 100 million riders take transit every year.
 Memorial Drive is located just across the river and it provides access to Calgary’s busiest roads.

 Western Canada High School has as many as 2000 students attending during the year.
 It attracts students from all over Calgary due to its mixture of excellent athletics, arts programs, and academic excellence.
 It currently ranks in the top 20 schools in the entire province, according to the Fraser Institute.